elisabethkaseda/elisabethkaseda/README.md

-### Hi, I'm Elisabeth!
+### Hi, I'm Elisabeth! (she/her)

-I'm currently re-learning about coding and design after almost 8 years away.
-Slowly starting to get the hang of this GitHub thing!
+I'm currently back at school re-learning about coding and design after a pretty long break.
+(Still) attempting to get the hang of this GitHub thing!
+(I'm mostly using it to display the sites I'm working on, but I'm sure as I get into more actual programming, I will want to get better at all of GitHub-ing.)

 <!--
 **elisabethkaseda/elisabethkaseda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.